algol60/const-webgl2/README.md

 - More complicated shaders to match Constellation.
 - Add lines, blazes, etc.
-- Use mouse interaction to get a better idea of how user interaction feels.
+- Better (consistent) mouse interaction.
+Move the camera, or use a model matrix?
 - Selection, dragging, etc.
 - Use indexing to save buffer memory.
 - For x,y,z use a texture buffer and gl_VertexID/texelFetch() (like Constellation).